 Location: Patent and Trademark Office

-This position is eligible for telework up to 4 days per week within 50 miles of the Alexandria campus and reports to USPTO’s Alexandria, VA headquarters for the remaining days in the week.
+This position is eligible for telework up to 4 days per week and reports to USPTO’s Alexandria, Va headquarters for the remaining days in the week.

 If selected for an interview, applicants are encouraged to discuss telework options and eligibility specific to the position in which they applied with the hiring manager.